matrixmosaic/drone/README.md

 -Swagger end point is configured to be at;
 `http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html`

-Snapshop of swagger interface(Each end point could be expanded to view the both the schema and sample values for both request and response data)
+Snapshop of swagger interface(Each end point could be expanded to view both the schema and sample values for both request and response data)

 ![swagger](https://musala-drones.s3.amazonaws.com/models/drone-app-swagger.PNG)